 You are listening to the Sean Hannity Radio Show Podcast.

-Now recently, one Express associate shared this quote, after applying everywhere for work, I called Express Pros.
+Now, recently, one Express associate shared this: After applying everywhere for work, I called Express Pros after going into the office.

-All right, I why is the president always talk in our hour?
+All right, why does the president always talk in our hour?

 Should I be thankful?

-You know, you're destroyed Trump, hate Trump at any cost.
+You know, you're destroy Trump, hate Trump at any costs.

-News media in this country, they is so obviously and abusively biased in what it is, the narrative that they push.
+News media in this country, it is so obviously and abusively biased in what it is, the narrative that they push.

 What happened yesterday with this guy, Sam Nunberg, you know, you would think somebody that spent as much time on the road in 2015, 2016 as yours truly, that went to Trump Tower more times than I can remember, interviewed President Trump probably more than anybody else in the media, interviewed the candidates more than anybody else in the media.